ardanlabs/gotraining/topics/go/README.md

 _"A well-designed language has a one-one correlation between source code and object code.
 It's obvious to the programmer what code will be generated from their source.
 This provides its own satisfaction, is efficient, and reduces the need for documentation." - Chuck Moore (inventor of Forth)_

 In Go, the underlying machine is the real machine rather than a single abstract machine.
 The model of computation is that of the computer.
 Here is the key, Go gives you direct access to the machine while still providing abstraction mechanisms to allow higher-level ideas to be expressed.

-**Mental Models**

-_"Let's imagine a project that's going to end up with a million lines of code or more.
-The probability of those projects being successful in the United States these days is very low - well under 50%.
-That's debatable. - Tom Love (inventor of Objective C)_

-_100k lines of code fit inside a box of paper. - Tom Love (inventor of Objective C)_

-How much code in that box do you think you can maintain a mental model of in your head?
-I believe asking a single developer to maintain a mental model of more than one ream of paper in that box (~10k lines of code) is asking a lot.
-If you do the math, then it takes a team of 100 people to work on a code base that hits a million lines of code.
-That is 100 people that need to be coordinated, grouped, tracked and in a constant feedback loop of communication.

 ---